 The University of Pennsylvania holds the distinct honor of being the first to establish an MD/MBA dual degree program, way back in 1971.
 That means that while the dual degree may be a trend on the rise, it’s not news at Penn.
 Penn MD/MBAs are a very select group—less than a dozen Perelman students attend Wharton each year, putting you in the 1% of your Wharton peers if you gain entry.

-Not only was Penn among the first, they boast the strongest combined rankings for each program (alongside Harvard), and they’ve got established interdisciplinary extracurriculars to give your degree a real kick.
+Not only was Penn among the first, but they also boast the strongest combined rankings for each program (alongside Harvard), and they’ve got established interdisciplinary extracurriculars to give your degree a real kick.
 Join HealthX, a group of med students that works alongside MBA and Engineering students to develop and launch entrepreneurial solutions to health care issues, or apply for the Geisinger Medical Student Business Student Fellowship to get a jump on practicing both of your chosen disciplines.

 While Stanford offers many of the same benefits of top-ranked, world-class, name-brand education you’ll find at the other programs mentioned here, it has one advantage these other schools don’t: proximity to Silicon Valley.
 That advantageous location and intimate connections with a technology hub might be a major draw for students whose interests lie in biotechnology, entrepreneurship, or VC.
 If your ultimate goal in pursuing an MD/MBA is to get into this game, you want to be playing for Stanford’s team.